chuxiaoy/DS202_final_project/README.md

 # Conclusions

-Give a quick summary of your work.
-Here is the place to be a bit critical and discuss potential limitations.
-Add a sentence on what else you would have liked to include in your data exploration if you had more time or more members in your team.

 From our analysis, we find that graduation class do have a little effect on the graduation but not significant.
 For Ames, both total cohort and graduation class are not factors that affects graduation rate.
 The